zh30/native-translate/QWEN.md

 - **Full-page Translation:** Appends translated text beneath the original content blocks.
 - **Hover-to-Translate:** Hold a selected modifier key (Alt/Ctrl/Shift) and hover over a paragraph to translate it inline.
+- **Input Field Translation:** In editable text fields (input/textarea/contentEditable), type three spaces to translate the current content to a preferred language.
 - **Offline Capability:** Models are cached for offline use after downloading.
 - **Privacy by Design:** No external network requests for translation by default.
 No telemetry or analytics.
-- **Localized UI:** Uses Chrome's i18n framework for multi-language support.
+- **Localized UI:** Uses Chrome's i18n framework for multi-language support (English, Chinese, etc.).

 ### Technologies